 Fannie Mae allows for three types of private mortgage insurance for loans with LTV ratios over 80%: borrower-paid mortgage insurance ("BPMI") lender-paid mortgage insurance ("LPMI") and Fannie Mae's Enterprise-Paid Mortgage Insurance ("EPMI").
 With each of these options, the mortgage insurance provides for standard coverage which is effective at the time the loan is delivered to Fannie Mae.
 Under the BPMI option, the lender purchases the mortgage insurance while the borrower is responsible for payment of the premiums.
 BPMI coverage terminates automatically when the LTV ratio is scheduled to reach 78% and may be cancelled earlier by the borrower based upon prepayment of the mortgage loan or appreciation of the mortgaged property value.
-Under the LPMI option, the lender purchases the mortgage loan and cannot be cancelled.
+Under the LPMI option, the lender purchases the mortgage insurance and is responsible for payment of the premiums.
+LPMI coverage exists for the life of the mortgage loan and cannot be cancelled.
 Under the EPMI option, Fannie Mae purchases the mortgage insurance and makes payment of the premiums.
 Although the coverage exists for ten years and cannot be cancelled during that time, the coverage will remain in effect if the mortgage loan is delinquent as of the 120th month of the policy until the delinquency is fully cured.
-As of the Cut-off Date, approximately 98.56%, 1.14% and 0.24% of the Reference Obligations by the Cut-off Date Balance are not required to be covered by mortgage insurance.
+As of the Cut-off Date, approximately 98.40%, 1.18% and 0.31% of the Reference Obligations by the Cut-off Date Balance are covered by BPMI, LPMI and EPMI, respectively, and approximately 0.11% of the Reference Obligations by the Cut-off Date Balance are not required to be covered by mortgage insurance.